PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 handling, exact shape rewrite, provenance, and both runtime boundaries must remain unchanged.

+The correction is now implemented in the 869-line raw owner.
+One `ModelIRGraphIndex` replaces the repeated complete producer/consumer scans and is maintained through indexed setters and batched pre-Transpose removal.
+Two independent matches construct it once.

+Each candidate proves strict pre-Transpose/Concat/Mul/Add/Add/Mean/Reshape order, unique retained producers, exact single-consumer internal edges, private intermediates, complete rank-four source and retained tensor shapes/ effective signatures, valid Concat and Mean options, and Concat fan-out safety before mutation.
+Missing or short metadata, malformed axes, duplicate producers, reverse order, and public aliases return zero with complete ModelIR equality.

+All three affine constants use the same immutable plan: scalar and existing NHWC broadcasts remain unchanged; NCHW rank-three/four values rotate only after target-broadcast and ownership validation; shared and public-output values clone; public inputs and variables reject.
+Constant QDIM follows the rank-specific permutation, while Concat, Mul, both Add outputs, and Mean output receive the rank-four QDIM remap.

+Mean axes are normalized and remapped into a validated immutable unquantized INT32 plan.
+Identity mappings are valid no-change actions.
+Changed shared or public-output axes clone, while public inputs, variables, wrong TensorIR or buffer dtype, and quantized tensors reject.
+Reshape shape is planned only when its four values exactly equal the old Mean shape; that plan has the same INT32 and ownership contract and clones shared/public outputs.
+Every constant, quantization, name, tensor, setter, metadata result, and removal is complete before the first mutation.
+All 42 former strict xfails are green, and an explicit Concat fan-out guard plus one-index test bring the focused contract to 65 green cases.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and